 - Extended examination and preparation times

 - Extension of the processing time by actual break times

 - Tests carried out in separate rooms supervised by our staff

 - Extended deadlines for submission of term papers and final papers

 - Differing examination form (e.g. oral instead of written, term paper instead of examination)

 - Using technical aids and providing personal assistance (PAA)

 - Availability of adapted test documents (e.g. large print)

-Please contact your course director or the disabilities officer as early as possible to discuss the required modification of your exam.
+Please contact your course director or the disabilities officer as early as possible (no later than 8 weeks before the exam) to discuss the required modification of your exam.

 The disabilities officer is here to support you during this process and will also be happy to take over some of the organizational tasks, as well as offer strictly confidential advice.